karlseguin/validate.zig/readme.md

 ```

 ### Int Validator
 An int validator is created via the `builder.int` function.
-This function takes a configuration structure.
+This function takes an integer type and configuration structure.
 The full possible configuration, with default values, is show below:

 ```zig
 const age_validator = builder.int(.{